Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 By better understanding the way users behave, you can refine your product, its UX and UI, come up with new features and integrations and guide your roadmap.

 The role of marketers is to create demand, but they cannot do that if they’re focusing on the wrong things.
-For example, you may have a restaurant app and you’re promoting ease of use as your biggest advantage.
-On the other hand, your customers may find the on-premise restaurant POS devices much more useful.
+For example, you may have a retail app and you’re promoting ease of use as your biggest advantage.
+On the other hand, your customers may find the on-premise retail POS system much more useful.

 User analytics help you uncover the strengths of your product.
 When you know what your user base finds valuable, you can apply that knowledge to your marketing.
 This can not only help with the retention of your existing customers but also with new customer acquisition.